Meet Jason & Tola – Café Owners in Cambodia | A Gay Couple Story

+Support LGBT couple-operated travel businesses around the world!
+It has been a while since we have been in Asia, after our trip to Japan and, before that, in Vietnam.
+But luckily, Sarah – our friend and the only girl behind our blog – visited many countries in South East Asia during her half-year backpacking trip this year, including Myanmar, Laos, Vietnam, and Cambodia.
+While meeting with local activists and members of the local LGBTQ+ community, she could get an inside into the daily life of lesbian, gay, trans, and queer+ people in these Asian countries.
 While traveling around Cambodia, she met Jason and Tola, an Australian-Cambodian gay couple living in Siem Reap.
-The two guys running literally an LGBTQ+ family business together serving drinks and food as well as offering the local LGBTQ+ community a place to meet, talk, and support each other.
-But running a gay café in Siem Reap is not all that the guys are doing in order to do what they really wanted to do their whole life.
+The two guys running an LGBTQ+ family business literally serve drinks and food and offer the local LGBTQ+ community a place to meet, talk, and support each other.
+But running a gay café in Siem Reap is not all that the guys are doing to do what they really wanted to do their whole life.
 “We knew we wanted to help the LGBTIQ+ community” – Enjoy our story of Jason and Tola on Couple of Men and learn more about how the gay couple from Siem Reap is facing the challenge of the Corona crisis together.

 New Life together: From Australia to Siem Reap

 Our names are Jason and Tola.
-Jason is from Australia and Tola is from Cambodia.
+Jason is from Australia, and Tola is from Cambodia.
 We met in 2014 after Jason moved to Siem Reap.
 He initially came as a volunteer for two months (building houses, toilets, and wells for families in need), but fell in love with the place, sold all his things, and moved here on New Year’s Day 2014.

 Gay Couple operated Family Gay Café